 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

 Compared to most people, those working as an Electromechanical Technician tend to value Relationships, Support, and Working Conditions.

 Most importantly, Electromechanical Technicians strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Second, Electromechanical Technicians strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

-Lastly, Electromechanical Technicians moderately value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Electromechanical Technicians moderately value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.